louislouislouislouis/oasnake/README.md

 ## 🗺️ Roadmap

+- [ ] Add default value for compilation (go).
-- [ ] Implementation of the compilation with `go`.
+- [ ] Make parsing of spec an independent spec as the code generation.
+- [ ] Better management of stdOut and stdErr for output of compilation.
 - [ ] Autodetection of the host OS as the default value for `target-os` and `target-arch`.
-- [ ] Add online installation.
+- [ ] Add offline installation.
 Create custom image.
 Search for this image.
 - [ ] Propose an installation path.

 ## 🤝 Contributing